Namamono1129/threejs-imageloader-mock/README.md

 `src` and `crossOrigin` property will be added by `THREE.ImageLoader.load()` method, which can be made use of test.

+## Warning
+This module does not ensure valid function of your WebGL program.
+Please make sure that it can cause some problems.

 ## License
 MIT